CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getilfunctionbodyallocator-method.md

 ## <a name="parameters"></a>Paramètres
  `moduleId`
- [in] L’ID du module dans lequel réside la méthode.
+ [in] The ID of the module in which the method resides.

  `ppMalloc`
- [out] Un pointeur vers un [IMethodMalloc](../../../../docs/framework/unmanaged-api/profiling/imethodmalloc-interface.md) interface qui fournit une méthode pour allouer la mémoire.
+ [out] A pointer to an [IMethodMalloc](../../../../docs/framework/unmanaged-api/profiling/imethodmalloc-interface.md) interface that provides a method to allocate the memory.

 ## <a name="remarks"></a>Notes
- Un corps de méthode en code MSIL doit se trouver en tant qu’une adresse virtuelle relative (RVA), par rapport à module chargé, ce qui signifie qu’il suit le module au sein de 4 Go.
-Pour faciliter un outil qui permet de permuter le corps d’une méthode, le `GetILFunctionBodyAllocator` méthode garantit que la mémoire est allouée dans cette plage.
+ A method body in MSIL code must be located as a relative virtual address (RVA), relative to the loaded module, which means that it follows the module within 4 GB.
+To make it easier for a tool to swap out the body of a method, the `GetILFunctionBodyAllocator` method ensures that memory is allocated within that range.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib